crocs-muni/JCAlgTest/README.md

 *Contribution with results for YOUR card is wanted! (and highly appreciated :))*

 1. Upload proper cap file (based on supported JavaCard version) file to your smart card.
 For uploading, you may use GPShell (http://sourceforge.net/projects/globalplatform/) or GlobalPlatform (https://github.com/martinpaljak/GlobalPlatform) tools.
 Upload can be done via GPShell scripts that are available for selected cards in AlgTest_JavaCard/!card_uploaders.
-If unsure about supported version for your card, try to upload one with the highest version (AlgTest_v1.2_jc2.2.2.cap) and if upload fail, use lower version).
+If unsure about supported version for your card, try to upload one with the highest version (AlgTest_v1.6_jc2.2.2.cap) and if upload fail, use lower version).

-2. Run Java application AlgTestJClient.
+2. Run Java application AlgTestJClient ('java -jar AlgTestJClient.jar').
 Choose the target reader for card with uploaded AlgTest applet and let it run.
 CSV file with values separated by the semicolon is created (AlgTest_ATR.csv).

 3. Please consider to send me (petr@svenda.com) your results in case your card is not yet in the database at http://www.fi.muni.cz/~xsvenda/jcsupport.html